 Every casino accepts Visa and Mastercard so take you pick from any listed on this site.
 There are a couple of exceptions to this general rule however:

 1. US residents may have difficulties using their credit cards while UIGEA (Unlawful Internet Gambling Enforcement Act) is still in place.
-This will not apply to residents of states that have legalised online casino gambling, which at April 2020 included New Jersey, Delaware, Pennsylvania and Michigan.
+This will not apply to residents of states that have legalised online casino gambling, which by 2024 included New Jersey, Delaware, Pennsylvania, Michigan, West Virginia, Connecticut and Rhode Island.

 2. From April 2020 UK residents are unable to fund their online casino account using credit cards, or virtual wallet accounts linked to their credit card.
 More details on the UK Gambling Commission credit card ban here.